 Even the very first puzzles require you to blow up parts of the cave where Lara is held.
 But why is she held there?
 A good question to introduce the part of the review where I talk about the story.

 The story is mediocre at best but gets extremely “meh” at the end.
 The Tomb Raider games never really got me into the story.
 And this game is no different.
 Don’t get me wrong, it’s a unique story that I enjoyed but it didn’t leave an impression on me.
 I skip the cutscenes in my 2nd playthrough since I didn’t want to be bothered by the story and just play.
 Some RPG or big story-driven games can smell the plot twists from miles away.

 But the disappointing story actually gave me hope of something else.
 Voice acting.
 I loved the voice acting in this game.
 It’s top-notch.
 The sound in this game is amazing.
 I really advise playing this game with a good headset.
-I played this game with a headset and it makes the game way more intense than with speakers.
-The music is amazing.
+I played this game with a headset, and it makes the game way more intense than with speakers.
+The music is incredible.
 I truly enjoyed the music in this game.
 Although, I felt that the silence of some areas was a nice choice too.

 For a long time, I didn’t have steam.
 But thanks to this game, I got an account.
-I am glad that I di since I got easy access to the updates for the game.
+I am glad that I did since I got easy access to the updates for the game.